AlexanderARodin/demigit-server/README.md

-# demigit-server
+# git-shell-commands
-Makefile scripting for a few automations with own gir-server
+Makefile scripting for a few automations with own git-server